2019 Guide to Starting Architecture School

-What you will soon realise is that architecture is extremely subjective and you will never get everyone on board with your work.
+What you will soon realize is that architecture is extremely subjective and you will never get everyone on board with your work and opinions.

 This doesn’t mean that it is the wrong solution, or that you have missed something that you shouldn’t have.
-It is simply someone else’s perception of what the architecture should be, and this can be used to your advantage.
+It is simply someone else’s perception of what they think the architecture should be, and this should be used to your advantage.

 Not getting irritated and upset by the eventual negativity is a real skill, and once you’ve got it, you should use it to further influence your design process.

-Ask them why and what is it about your project that they don’t like …get sepcifics and use their comments to your advantage.
+Ask them why and what is it about your project that they don’t like …get specifics and use their comments to your advantage.

 For most students, college and university is the first time they are away from home and having to cook for themselves, and it’s too easy to not eat correctly.

-Try not to survive on takeaways and energy drinks, eat right and you’ll find you’re perform better.
+Try not to survive on takeaways and energy drinks, eat right and you’ll find you perform better.

 Be social outside of architecture

 One of the biggest tips for surviving architecture school is to have time away from it, join a sports or hobby club and keep in touch with your other interests, and if you don’t have any, find some.

 It’s surprising how much better you can do with a break